 Having an Influence Conversation

 Here are three strategies that shape the process for influence conversations.
-In addition to thinking back to the material covered in day 2, you may want to reference this page as you prepare for your influence role play conversations.
+In addition to thinking back to the material covered in Day 2, you may want to reference this page as you prepare for your influence role play conversations.